 When I first moved in, I didn’t think I would like the color combination, but it has grown on me and I am in love!
 Anyways, I felt that the dining area needed a redo.
 However, with just moving, my budget was pretty slim!
 After a few days of pondering, I decided that if I gave my chairs a bit of color, this may change the entire dynamic of the dining area.

 I browsed Dixie Belle’s paint colors and decided on the color Barn Red.
-I am a HUGE fan of farmhouse anything!
+I am a HUGE fan of red!
 Being born and raised in the country, one grows to appreciate it.
 I purchased the 8-ounce container for around $9.00.
-I gave the chairs a good cleaning, and one coat of paint.
+I gave the chairs a good cleaning and one coat of paint.
 That’s all I needed, and I still had plenty of my 8 oz jar left.